Breastfeeding and Going Back to Work

 Then, set up a time to talk with your employer before your maternity leave ends to explain that you’ll need breaks throughout the day and a clean, quiet place to pump.
 Your human resources department will also be a valuable resource.
 Maintaining open communication will help make sure that you have the support you need—whether you are working at home or on-site.

 For working moms, a breast pump becomes a lifeline.
 Having a supply built up in advance will give you added peace of mind as you prepare to go back to work.
 After your baby is six to eight weeks old and your milk has started to regulate, go ahead and get to know your breast pump.
 If you don’t have one already, take our quiz to find the right pump for you.

 Remember, you can start small.
 You don’t need to stockpile a month’s supply before you head back to work.
 Stock up about two days worth of breast milk and then keep replenishing that supply while you pump at work.
-We recommend pumping after or in between breastfeeding sessions to start building up your stash of frozen breast milk.
-Get some good breast milk storage bags—we love the ones from Lansinoh—and then check out these guidelines on safely storing your freshly expressed milk.
+We recommend pumping after or in between breastfeeding sessions to start building up your stash of frozen breast milk with some good quality breast milk storage bags.

 Plan Your Pumping Schedule Ahead of Time

 Even if your baby doesn’t follow a strict schedule doesn’t mean you can’t at work.
 When you’re mapping out your pumping schedule, consider how often your baby eats—usually every two to three hours—and how many feedings they will need while you’re at work and on your commute.
 Then plan your pumping sessions accordingly, counting forward from your morning nursing session.
 When scheduling at-work pumping sessions, be sure to block this time in your calendar and clear it with your boss.